Kolding

-Kolding (/da/) is a Danish seaport city located at the head of Kolding Fjord in the Region of Southern Denmark.
+Kolding (/da/) is a Danish seaport city located at the head of Kolding Fjord in southeast Jutland.
 It is the seat of Kolding Municipality.
 It is a transportation, commercial, and manufacturing centre and has numerous industrial companies, principally geared towards shipbuilding.
 The manufacturing of machinery and textiles and livestock export are other economically significant activities.

-With a population of 95,897 (1 January 2025), the Kolding municipality is the eleventh most populous in Denmark.
-The city itself has a population of 63,645 (1 January 2025) and is the eighth largest city in Denmark.
+With a population of 96,214 (1 January 2026), the Kolding municipality is the eleventh most populous in Denmark.
+The city itself has a population of 63,664 (1 January 2026) and is the eighth largest city in Denmark.

 The city is part of the Triangle Region, which includes the neighbouring cities of Fredericia and Vejle.
 The city was recognized as a "Design City" by UNESCO in 2017.

 History

 Koldinghus would be besieged and presumably occupied by Holstein in 1369.

+On 9 January 1644, a battle was fought at Kolding during the Torstenson War between Danish and Swedish forces.

+On 1 May 1644, Kolding was captured in a naval expedition by Danish forces led by Anders Bille.

 In the Battle of Kolding, fought on 25 December 1658, the allied Polish and Danish forces under hetman Stefan Czarniecki defeated the Swedish forces of Charles X Gustav of Sweden.

 A battle between German and Danish forces took place near the town on 23 April 1849 during the First War of Schleswig.

 On 9 September 1955, Kolding was impacted by a high-end F2/T5 Tornado that displaced a car 20 meters into a yard.

 On 3 November 2004, the N. P. Johnsen's Fireworks Factory in the suburb of Seest exploded.
 One firefighter died, 85 people were injured, around 2,000 people were evacuated, and some of them lost their homes during this disaster.